A chimp throwing darts

 The counter-intuitive view

 To become better at predicting the future the book advises to not always trust your intuition.
 Before I elaborate on this point, I have to admit that I am a big fan of making decisions based on intuition.
-The reason is – as I’ve explained in Defining Creativity – that the intuition of the expert is based on the knowledge gathered over many years.
-So, making business decisions on intuition is definitely not a bad thing.
+The reason is – as I’ve explained in my book Defining Creativity – that the intuition of the expert is based on the knowledge gathered over many years.
+So, making business decisions on intuition is definitely not a bad idea.

 So, for example, if you believe that Elon Musk and Stephan Hawking are right in predicting a Terminator-like future in which artificial intelligence overtakes the Homo sapiens, you should also listen to what futurologist Ray Kurzweil has to say on this topic.

 Don’t just look at your own domain, but also study trends in neighbouring domains